horsemanjackyliu/freightordernodejsexercise/Exercise 1 SetBTPSubaccountEntitlement/readme.md

   ![alt text](image-8.png)

-  If the results **is blank**, please run the following command to assign **HTML5 Application Repository Service** entitlement to the subaccount
+  If the results **is blank**, please run the following command to assign **HTML5 Application Repository Service** entitlement to the subaccount.

   ```bash
   btp  assign accounts/entitlement --for-service html5-apps-repo --plan app-runtime --amount 1
   ```

-- 9. Check and Assign entitlements of **Authorization and Trust Management Service** to your BTP subaccount
+- 9. Check and Assign entitlements of **Authorization and Trust Management Service** to your BTP subaccount.

-     check your subaccount entitlements from **Authorization and Trust Management Service** with the following commands
+  Check your subaccount entitlements from **Authorization and Trust Management Service** with the following commands:

   ```bash
   btp list accounts/entitlement | grep xsuaa
   ```

-  If the results **is blank**, please run the following command to assign **Authorization and Trust Management Service** entitlement to the subaccount
+  If the results **is blank**, please run the following command to assign **Authorization and Trust Management Service** entitlement to the subaccount.

   ```bash
   btp  assign accounts/entitlement --for-service xsuaa --plan application --amount 1
   ```

-- 10. Check and Assign entitlements of **Destination Service** to your BTP subaccount
+- 10. Check and Assign entitlements of **Destination Service** to your BTP subaccount.

-      check your subaccount entitlements from **Destination Service** with the following commands
+  Check your subaccount entitlements from **Destination Service** with the following commands

   ```bash
   btp list accounts/entitlement | grep destination
   ```

-  If the results **is blank**, please run the following command to assign **Destination Service** entitlement to the subaccount
+  If the results **is blank**, please run the following command to assign **Destination Service** entitlement to the subaccount.

   ```bash
   btp  assign accounts/entitlement --for-service destination --plan lite --amount 1